JamieBort/Learning-Directory/Node/Courses/The_Complete_NodeJS_Developer_Course_3rd_Edition/PROGRESS.md

 ## Next Steps

-* Create a `WeatherApp` branch to work on the next app.
 * Create the `Weather App`.
 * Merge the `WeatherApp` branch into `Master`.
 * Delete the `WeatherApp` branch to work on the next app.